 The Department of Human Development and Child Study administers the ACT, SAT, NCE and MAT (Miller Analogies Test).
 Information and materials on these tests are available.

 Undergraduate Education

-Associate Provost of Student Success and Quality Assurance: Anne Hitt, Ph.D.
+Interim Associate Provost for Quality Assurance and Accreditation: Kristin-Landis-Piwowar, Ph.D., MLS (ASCP)